Health advisories discontinued for Russell County waterways

 On Aug.
 27, VDH warned against recreational water use by people and pets, and consuming fish from the waterways, due to an ongoing sewage overflow from the wastewater treatment plant that serves the town of Honaker, a news release states.
-The Virginia Department of Environmental Quality reported that discharge has currently ceased and the health advisories are no longer in effect, VDH said.
+The Virginia Department of Environmental Quality reported there is not currently any discharge and the health advisories are no longer in effect, VDH said.

 The advisories previously extended along Lewis Creek just south of state Route 80/Redbud Highway in the town of Honaker to Puckett’s Hole on the Clinch River at state Route 652/Chestnut Road in Russell County.